Category Archives: Fashion

 FOR WIVES AND DAUGHTERS.
 (1912, October 2).
 The Colac Herald (Vic. : 1875 – 1918), p.
 4. Retrieved November 25, 2012, from http://nla.gov.au/nla.news-article87620359

-It gets hot in Horsham and in 1913, the Horsham Times were offering tips on cool clothing.
+It gets hot in Horsham and in 1913, the Horsham Times was offering tips on cool clothing.
 Wool was too warm while silk was the coolest of materials.
 The advice to ladies was to put their black clothes away until winter and bring out their white attire.

 COOL CLOTHES.
 (1913, October 10).
 The Horsham Times Vic. : 1882 – 1954), p.
 9. Retrieved November 25, 2012, from http://nla.gov.au/nla.news-article72888408